DS200-SP2024-Hunter/Week06-DueFeb23/README.md

 ## EDA using a massive airline dataset
 ## Due on [Canvas](https://psu.instructure.com/courses/2306358/assignments/15965265) on Fri., Feb.
 23 at 11:59pm

-**On this and all labs for the rest of the semester: When you have a choice between the [datascience package](https://www.data8.org/datascience/) and the [pandas library](https://pandas.pydata.org/docs/), you are free to use either method to complete your work.**
+**On this and all labs for the rest of the semester: When you have a choice between the [datascience package](https://www.data8.org/datascience/) and the [pandas library](https://pandas.pydata.org/docs/), you are free to use either method to complete your work.
+HOWEVER, on Lab 6, we strongly recommend using the datascience package, as the file management required here is already tricky.**

 Much of this lab consists of file management since one of the files involved is huge.
-A [supplementary jupyter notebook](https://github.com/DS200-SP2024-Hunter/Week06-DueFeb23/blob/main/Lab06SupplementaryNotebook.ipynb) helps with this.
+A [supplementary jupyter notebook](https://github.com/DS200-SP2024-Hunter/Week06-DueFeb23/blob/main/Lab06SupplementaryNotebook.ipynb) helps with this. **The supplementary notebook uses the datascience package rather than pandas.**

 EDA stands for "exploratory data analysis," a commonly-used abbreviation in statistics and data science.
 The main objective of today's lab is to load a massive dataset and then illustrate a few statistical concepts related to sampling and exploratory data analysis (EDA).